-Easy Egg Roll In a Bowl (Whole30, Keto, Paleo)
+Easy Egg Roll In a Bowl

-I haven’t had an egg roll in years… until I became acquainted with the idea of an egg roll in a bowl.
+I hadn’t had an egg roll in years… until I became acquainted with the idea of an egg roll in a bowl.
 All of the flavor of egg rolls but without the fried wrapper!
-This dish features everything you love about egg rolls, but cooked in a skillet and served in a bowl without the wrapper.
+You may be thinking, what an egg roll without the wrapper?
+And I hear you!
+But this dish has so much to offer and here’s why you are going to love it…

 - Coleslaw mix.
 Grab a prepped coleslaw mix at the store that features shredded green cabbage, red cabbage, and shredded carrots for a short cut.
 If this isn’t accessible for you, you can easily buy these ingredients separately.